Capital concerns hit BNP Paribas on report of $10 billion U.S. fine

-PARIS/LONDON (Corrects paragraph two of May 30 story - adds figures to show a $10 billion fine is close to 2013 pretax income, not 20 percent more)

-Fears that a looming U.S. fine on BNP Paribas (BNPP.PA) could be big enough to force it to raise capital and restrict its dividends hit France's biggest bank on Friday, driving its shares sharply lower.
+PARIS/LONDON Fears that a looming U.S. fine on BNP Paribas BNPP.PA could be big enough to force it to raise capital and restrict its dividends hit France's biggest bank on Friday, driving its shares sharply lower.

-France's central bank said it was following the case "with the utmost attention" after a report in the Wall Street Journal said the U.S. Justice Department wanted $10 billion (5.97 billion pounds) from the bank - double the amount previously reported, not far short of BNP's entire 2013 pretax income of about 8.2 billion euros ($11.2 billion).
+France's central bank said it was following the case "with the utmost attention" after a report in the Wall Street Journal said the U.S. Justice Department wanted $10 billion (5.97 billion pounds) from the bank - double the amount previously reported and more than 20 percent more than BNP's 2013 pretax income.

 BNP declined to comment on the report.